ml-tooling/lazycluster/README.md

 ```
 </details>

-### Distributed Hyperparameter Tuning w/ lazycluster and [Hyperopt](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB)
+### Distributed Hyperparameter Tuning w/ [Hyperopt](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB)
 Most simple way to use Hyperopt in a cluster based on a [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class) created by the [RuntimeManager](./docs/runtime_mgmt.md#runtimemanager-class).
 The `RuntimeManager` can automatically detect all available [Runtimes](./docs/runtimes.md#runtime-class) based on your local ssh config and eventually create a necessary `RuntimeGroup` for you.
 This `RuntimeGroup` is then handed over to [HyperoptCluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class) during initialization.

 A MongoDB instance gets started on the host where the [HyperoptCluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class) class will be instantiated.
 We call this host the `master` inspired by the naming of master-worker architectures.
-Additionally, multiple hyperopt worker processes get started in the `RuntimeGroup`.
+Additionally, multiple hyperopt `worker` processes get started in the `RuntimeGroup`.
 The default number of workers is equal to the number of `Runtimes` contained in the `RuntimeGroup`.

 **Prerequisites:**
 - [MongoDB server must be installed](https://docs.mongodb.com/manual/administration/install-on-linux/) on the `master` host.
 Moreover, no existing MongoDB instance must be running on the `master` on the port (Default: `27017`) and the dbpath (Default: `/data/db`) used by the `HyperoptCluster`.